wcooley/splunk-puppet/README.md

 The following are explanations of setup options within Splunk's app setup.

-#### Puppet Hosts ####
+#### Puppet Host Inventory ####

-The script `bin/puppethosts.py` connects to the Puppet master's inventory service to generate a list of known hosts which have been managed by Puppet.
+The script `bin/puppethosts.py` connects to the Puppet master's inventory web service to generate a list of known hosts which are managed by the Puppet master.
+Puppet uses SSL certificate authentication to authenticate Puppet agents and other clients to the Puppet master's inventory service.
+By default, this script expects to run as root and thereby use the host-agent's private key and certificate and should *just* work when run that way.

-For this script to work, it needs to be able to read the private key of the host on which it is running, which it should be able to do if Splunk is running as root.
-If Splunk is not running as root, other arrangements have to be made--giving the Splunk user read access to the key, creating a separate key & cert in ~splunk/.puppet, etc.
+If Splunk is not running as root, other arrangements have to be made to allow the script to authenticate to the Puppet master's inventory web service, such as giving the Splunk user read access to the Puppet agent's private key and certificate, creating a separate certificate in ~splunk/.puppet and signing the resulting cert on the Puppet master, or setting up the command to run as password-less sudo.
+While these options seem doable, we have not explored them for feasibility.

 Also, the Puppet master must be configured to permit the Splunk server access to the `/facts` endpoint, with an entry in `/etc/puppet/auth.conf` such as: